lrea17/Ski-Resort-Booking-Application-21/README.md

 - I don't know if its possible, but it would be nice to have fewer classes in the UI package, it seems like there's a lot going on in there and maybe some repetition with code.
 Maybe by trying to remove any duplication a little better.

+- I would make my classes in the model package robust.
+I tried to fix up the Guest class for phase 4 but it caused for some code coverage issues that did not appear before so I decided to leave the code as is.